-Update: Zhang Lab has one Ph.D. level graduate student and two postdoc positions open for an NSF funded research project on the Innovations at the Nexus of Food Energy and Water Systems (INFEWS).
-Review of applications will begin immediately and continue until qualified candidates are found.
+Update: Zhang Lab has one new Ph.D. level graduate student position open for the recently funded CAREER award by NSF.
+Review of applications will begin by March 15, 2021 and continue until qualified candidates are found.
 Other postdoctoral, graduate, or undergraduate level research positions are also open for application.
 The position for the NSF-NSFC project has been filled.
 03/09/2021

-Position 3: PhD level graduate student in environmental statistics (Open)
+Position 1: PhD level graduate student in Sustainable Nitrogen Management (Open)

 In addition to the MEES application, interested candidates should also send an email to Xin Zhang (email@example.com) containing following documents as a single PDF: (1) a statement of interest, (2) a CV, (3) contact information (names, addresses, phone numbers, and e-mail addresses) for three references, and (4) copy of academic transcripts (optional).
-Please indicate in your subject line “[INFEWS positions]”.
+Please indicate in your subject line “[NSF-SUSN position]”.
 Informal inquiries are also welcome.

 1. Postdoctoral opportunities

 No other funding is currently available to hire postdocs.
 Applicants willing to apply for fellowships should contact Dr. Zhang to discuss possible projects and funding sources.
 Here are some examples:

 Internships are available for students who are interested in analyzing the database of Global Nitrogen Budgets in Crop Production (the data presented in Zhang et al. 2015, Nature) to answer key questions regarding how to address the challenges of food security, climate change, and environmental degradation.
 The intern will design a case study with my guidance.
 Applicants should have some basic data analysis skills and good writing skills.
 To apply please email with your GPA, major, and interest in this position.